lanbiolab/IGNSCDA/README.md

 +  sortscore.py: The prediction score of each circRNA-disease pair is sorted in this file before computing the AUC/AUPR.

 # Questions
-+ If you have any questions or find the problems in this paper or code, please contact with me: Yi Dong: dongyi@st.gxu.edu.cn
++ If you have any questions or find the problems in this paper or code, please contact with me: Yi Dong: dongyi6463@163.com